 Plan a weekend away to hike to the iconic Lighthouse, soak in the beauty of the canyon and the desert, and maybe try out some horseback riding or zip-lining while you’re there!

-As Palo Duro Canyon is located less than an hour away from Amarillo and Route 66, consider also adding stops at Amarillo’s Route 66 Historic District and the iconic Route 66 roadside attraction of Cadillac Ranch.
+As Palo Duro Canyon is located less than an hour away from Amarillo and Texas’ portion of Route 66, consider also adding stops at Amarillo’s Route 66 Historic District and the iconic Route 66 roadside attraction of Cadillac Ranch.

 Float the River